-When in Disney World, it's not all about the eats.
-There are many other things to plan of course, but your meals are obviously something you have to consider.
-The Disney dining plans can be expensive, the food can be very children-oriented (chicken tenders, burgers, fries) or it's super expensive and not great quality.
+When at Disney, there are many other things to plan besides your meals.
+The Disney dining plans can be expensive.
+The food can be very children-oriented (chicken tenders, burgers, fries) or it's super expensive and not great quality.
 There are ways to save some money on food and still eat deliciously, but no matter what it'll be a fairly large chunk of your trip.
-I recommend going to the parks early to avoid crowds and the heat so eating a light breakfast is essential.
-Most hotels have spots where you can grab something quick and easy, such as yogurt, granola or fruit.
-While travelling in the parks, a handy tip is to pack granola bars or small bags of trail mix.
-This saves money on the non-healthy snacks that can REALLY add up (turkey legs should be an exception.)
-Mid day when the temperatures rise and you are wiped from your morning in the park, head out for a big lunch/dinner to re-fuel.
-It may seem a little more expensive at the time, but the benefits are much greater than spending $18+ on a burger and fries.
-Most places won't cost you more than $30, but you're eating real food, plus gaining an invaluable dining experience.
+Most places here won't cost you any more than $30, but you're eating real food, trying new cuisines, plus gaining an invaluable dining experience.
 You'll stay fuller longer and feel much more energized.
-This post covers where/what we ate in Epcot, since we spent a lot of time there.
+This post covers where/what we ate in Epcot, my favorite Disney Park!
+We spent a lot of time there.

 Tokyo Dining & Hibachi (Japan)

 I think this is my favorite restaurant in Epcot taking into account the meal, service and experience all together.
 The absolute sweetest staff will take care of you the moment you walk in the door.
 Here we found one of the best deals for lunch - $19pp including miso soup + dessert.
 There is a selection for everyone on the lunch special menu - from chicken to beef to a fresh sashimi bowl.
-Shown on the left (beef yakiniku) was extremely satisfying without being heavy.
+Our meal was extremely satisfying without being heavy.
 The sides were different and a good way to get a taste.
 The green tea soft serve was perfect - a not-too-sweet and refreshing way to end a great lunch.
 I also recommend trying their plum wine and taking a peek at their cocktail list!

 TIP: make reservations early and request a window seat to overlook Japan!
 Even better for a late dinner to get an unparalleled view of the fireworks & Illuminations!